-An ability to provide insights and predictive analytics in real-time is the greatest demand from businesses and industries to data-driven technologies.
-The vector of the current development targets enabling machine learning applications on connected devices (edge computing) such as smartphones, robots, vehicles, etc. The benefits of computing at the edge are tremendous: higher reliability of solutions due to the decoupling from the network connectivity and bandwidth
+An ability to provide insights and predictive analytics in real time is the greatest demand from businesses and industries to datadriven technologies.
+The vector of the current development targets enabling machine learning applications on connected devices (edge computing), such as smartphones, robots, and vehicles.
+The benefits of computing at the edge are tremendous: higher reliability of solutions due to the decoupling from the network connectivity and

-Manuscript received Feburary 10, 2020; revised and July 2, 2020; accepted August 8, 2020.
-This work was supported in part by the Swedish Research Council (grant No. 2015-04677).
-The work of Denis Kleyko was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Individual Fellowship grant agreement No. 839179, and DARPA's VIP program under Super-HD project.
+Manuscript received February 10, 2020; revised July 2, 2020; accepted August 8, 2020.
+Date of publication August 24, 2020; date of current version August 4, 2021.
+This work was supported in part by the Swedish Research Council under Grant 2015-04677.
+The work of Denis Kleyko was supported in part by the European Union's Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Individual Fellowship Grant Agreement 839179 and in part by the DARPA's VIP Program under Super-HD Project.
+(Corresponding author: Denis Kleyko.)

-\D. Kleyko is with the Redwood Center for Theoretical Neuroscience at the University of California, Berkeley, CA 94720, USA and also with Intelligent Systems Lab at Research Institutes of Sweden, 164 40 Kista, Sweden.
-E-mail: denis.kleyko@ri.se
+Denis Kleyko is with the Redwood Center for Theoretical Neuroscience, University of California at Berkeley, Berkeley, CA 94720 USA, and also with the Intelligent Systems Lab, Research Institutes of Sweden, 164 40 Kista, Sweden (e-mail: denis.kleyko@ri.se).

-M. Kheffache is with Netlight Consulting AB, 111 53 Stockholm, Sweden.
-E-mail: mansour.kheffache@netlight.com
+Mansour Kheffache is with Netlight Consulting AB, 111 53 Stockholm, Sweden (e-mail: mansour.kheffache@netlight.com).

-E. P. Frady is with the Redwood Center for Theoretical Neuroscience at the University of California, Berkeley, CA 94720, USA.
-E-mail: epaxon@berkeley.edu
+E. Paxon Frady is with the Redwood Center for Theoretical Neuroscience, University of California at Berkeley, Berkeley, CA 94720 USA (e-mail: epaxon@berkeley.edu).

-U. Wiklund is with the Department of Radiation Sciences, Biomedical Engineering, Umeå University, 901 87 Umeå, Sweden.
-E-mail: urban.wiklund@umu.se
+Urban Wiklund is with the Department of Radiation Sciences, Biomedical Engineering, Umeå University, 901 87 Umeå, Sweden (e-mail: urban.wiklund@umu.se).

-E. Osipov is with the Department of Computer Science Electrical and Space Engineering, Luleå University of Technology, 971 87 Luleå, Sweden.
-E-mail: evgeny.osipov@ltu.se availability; very low latency; higher security and privacy as sensitive data are processed locally on a device.
+Evgeny Osipov is with the Department of Computer Science Electrical and Space Engineering, Luleå University of Technology, 971 87 Luleå, Sweden (e-mail: evgeny.osipov@ltu.se).